-The tap settings for the HRG are physically set with the cam switch internal the unit.
+The tap settings for the HRG are physically set with the Cam Switch within the unit.
 The settings in the Tap Settings menu should match those set by the switch.

-4.4.6.1 Ground Current Tap
+4.4.6.1 Fault Current Tap

-From the drop down select the ground fault setting on the unit.
+From the drop down, select the ground fault setting on the unit.
 This should be the desired fault current during a fault.
 This value is displayed first on the Cam Switch.